-The Audit Committee should regularly assess the objectivity and independence of the auditor and clearly set out the company's policy (in terms of prohibitions, restrictions, procedures, rotation of auditor and audit partners) and safeguards with regard to the auditor's independence.
+The Audit Committee should regularly assess the objectivity and independence of the auditor and clearly set out the company's policy (in terms of prohibitions, restrictions, procedures, rotation of auditor and audit partners) and safeguards with regard to the auditor's independence for their audit services for financial and non-financial statements.
 The policy for the provision of non-audit services should be clearly disclosed.